RyanTheAllmighty/dotfiles/README.md

 For Windows you must be running at least Windows 10 version 1709 (Fall Creators Update).

+For Windows Subsystem for Linux you must be running Ubuntu 18.04.

 ## Usage

 To install, there are 2 methods.

 ### Single Use

-This is for single uses.
+This is for single use.
 It will not keep track and allow you to commit changes to the dotfiles and any changes will need to run the command again.

 #### \*nix Systems